 What is Riba?

-Why Riba is Forbidden in Islam?
+Why Riba is Prohibited in Islam?

 Difference between Trade and Interest

 • In Trade, one earns profit as a result of initiative, enterprise, efficiency, and hard work, profit fluctuates, and there is a risk of loss as well.
-On the other hand, the interest is not earned through hard work or any value-creating process.

 Building a Riba-Free Financial System